Milán Václavík: Career

 Václavík worked as an engineer until 1949 when he joined the Czechoslovak People's Army.
 In the 1970s he served as deputy commander of the western military district.
 He was later promoted to the rank of colonel general.
 He served as first deputy chief of the army General Staff from 1983 to 11 January 1985.

 He was appointed defence minister on 11 January 1985, replacing Martin Dzúr in the post.
 Václavík served in the cabinet led by Prime Minister Lubomír Štrougal under the President Gustáv Husák.
 Václavík became a member of the central committee of the Communist Party of Czechoslovakia soon after his appointment.
 He retained his post in the cabinet formed by Prime Minister Ladislav Adamec in October 1988.

 On 29 November 1989 Václavík was asked by the Federal Assembly to answer the question to whom the Czechoslovak People's Army was subordinated.
-In response Václavík stated that it was subordinated to those who supported socialism, leading to concerns among the Czech parliamentarians.
+In response Václavík stated that it was subordinated to those who supported socialism, leading to concerns among the Czechoslovak parliamentarians.
 Upon this incident and due to the pressures on the Prime Minister Adamec to relieve him from the post he was removed from office.
 Then Miroslav Vacek became the new defense minister on 3 December 1989.